2015-16 Technology Guide

 Be wary of recorders that only record in WMA or other proprietary formats that require software conversion before being imported into Adobe Audition and other NLE Audio editors.

-We recommend the Olympus LS-10s or Zoom H4n units.
-The LS10s is similar to the recorder we provide to students, and the Zoom H4n adds XLR and 1/4” inputs.
+We recommend the Olympus LS-12 or Zoom H4n units.
+The LS12 is similar to the recorder we provide to students, and the Zoom H4n adds XLR and 1/4” inputs.

-In addition to the training that you will receive as part of your course of study at the School, two online tutorial portals are available to you:
+In addition to the training that you will receive, two online tutorial portals are available to you:

-1) LyndaCampus: a very user-frendly training site that features more than 500 videos on a wide variety of technology topics.
-Topics include Adobe Photoshop, Microsoft Office, Final Cut Pro, operating systems and web programming.
+1) LyndaCampus: a very user-friendly training site that features more than 500 videos on a wide variety of technology topics.
+Topics include Adobe Photoshop, Premiere, Audition, Lightroom, Microsoft Office, Python, Perl, SQL, operating systems and many web languages.
 The training videos are available to all members of the J-School.
-To access the site, go to http://bit.ly/CUJLynda and log in with your Columbia UNI and password.
-Lynda is also available on your smartphone or tablet of choice at http://www.lynda.com/mobile-access
+To access the site, go to: Lynda and log in with your Columbia UNI and password.
+Lynda is also available on your at smartphone or tablet of choice.

-2) Our Digital Media Fellows maintain an excellent and constantly updated library of tutorials for most of your digital media needs, available here: http://digitaltutorials.jrn.columbia.edu/
+2) Our Digital Media Associates maintain an excellent repository of tutorials for all your digital media needs.

-If you are looking to make purchases, Columbia University has discounts for students from vendors such as Apple and B&H. Please visit the referenced websites for more information:
+If you are looking to make purchases, Columbia University has discounts for students from vendors like Apple and B&H. Please visit the referenced websites for more information: